Below is a list of our most frequently asked questions regarding our organization and programs.

 Would you come to our organization and offer the MCE courses?

-What type of organizations would you partner with?
+What type of organizations do you provide courses to?

-We partner with a variety for-profit and not-for-profit organizations including but not limited to:
+We partner with a variety of for-profit and not-for-profit organizations including but not limited to:

 - Healthcare systems